danielkingtero/personal/Money-Eq.md

 - Source: mindvalley.com
 - Teacher: Ken Honda

-# Lesson 1 - Understanding Money Types
+# Lesson 1 - A New Way of Relating to Money
-# Lesson 2 - Understanding Money Types
+# Lesson 2 - Your Current Relationship with Money
-# Lesson 3 - Understanding Money Types
+# Lesson 3 - What Do You Really Want?
 # Lesson 4 - Understanding Money Types

 1. Fear Type :fearful: